About Hummingbird Natives

 Often gets filtered light through trees or structures

-Usually receives less intense afternoon sun
+Usually receives less intense sun, not mid day sun.

 Emphasis is on the shade protection the area provides